 Most wedding reception programs revolve around the couple: friends give speeches.
 Do something for the guests.
 Make a video of you and your fiancé talking about the people who've taught you what true love means.
 Mention friends who've demonstrated real loyalty, or family members who made great sacrifices for you.
 Intersperse your video with their photos.
 This is your chance to say thank you to all of them.

-If you have a close friend or family member who passed away, make him or her part of the occasion by inserting a small photo in your bouquet, or lighting a tribute candle at the church ceremony.
+If you have a close friend or family member who passed away, make him or her part of the occasion by inserting a small photo in your bouquet, or lighting a tribute candle at the ceremony.

 If you have ethnic roots, incorporate a marriage ritual from your culture into your ceremony or perform it during your reception.